JCollver23/Employee-Tracker/README.md

  Employee Tracker is a command-line application that helps users to manage employee data.
 The application allows users to manage and view departments, roles and employee information.

  Features include:

  View all Employees - Displays list of employees names, employee ID, job title, department, salary and manager in database.

  View all Departments - Display list of departments and ID's in database.

  View all Roles - Displays job titles, associated departments adn salary of each role in database.

- Add Employee - Add employee first name, last name, role and manager to database Add Department - add new department to database
+ Add Employee - Add employee first name, last name, role and manager to database.

+ Add Department - add new department to database.

- Add Role - add new role name, salary and department role falls under to the database Update Employee Role - assign a new role to an existing employee
+ Add Role - add new role name, salary and department role falls under to the database.

+ Update Employee Role - assign a new role to an existing employee.

   ## Table of Contents
   1. [Description](#description)